ashmi8/Task-1-NullClass/README.md

 ## Files

 - `model.ipynb`: Jupyter Notebook for model training and evaluation.
-- `gui.py`: Python script for GUI implementation using Tkinter.
+- `gui.py`: Python script for GUI implementation usgng Tkinter.
+- For gui.py convert the model file into h5 format then only the gui file will run.
+  ..
+The file wasn't added because the size was to big.

 ## Contributing